Köprülü Mehmed Pasha: Grand Vizier

 Köprülü was called to Istanbul, where he accepted the position of Grand Vizier on 14 September 1656.
-As a condition of his acceptance, Köprülü demanded that the sultan decree only what Köprülü approved, allow him to make all the appointments and dismissals, and refuse to hear or accept any malicious stories that might be spread about him.
+He spoke to Valide Sultan on his appointment as Grand Vizier and told his terms and she accepted.
 He was given extraordinary powers and political rule without interference, even from the highest authority of the Sultan.
-Of course, he gave reports on governance to Turhan Sultan, Valide sultan (mother of Sultan Muhammad) and in many administrative matters her supported him.
+Of course, he gave reports on governance to Turhan Sultan, and in many administrative matters she supported him.
 Thus, historians saw her and him as the mainstay of the Ottoman state.

-Köprülü had acquired the reputation of being an honest and able administrator, but he was 80 years old when he assumed office.
+In order to prevent the Valide Sultan or any other person from the harem from exercising power in their affairs, he proposed to confirm and declare the sultan's adulthood.
 As the Grand Vizier, his first task was to advise Sultan Mehmed IV to conduct a life of hunts and traveling around the Balkans and to reside in the old capital of Edirne, thus stopping his direct political involvement in the management of the state.
 On 4 January 1657, the household cavalry Sipahi troops in Constantinople started a rebellion and this was cruelly suppressed by Köprülü Mehmed Pasha with the help of Janissary troops.
 The Greek Orthodox Patriarch of Constantinople was proven to be in treasonous contacts with the enemies of Ottoman state and Köprülü Mehmed Pasha approved of his execution.

-Rivals and unfriendly religious leaders were banished or executed.
-The support of the Janissaries was obtained once he was secure in his office.
-Köprülü centralized power in the empire, reviving traditional Ottoman methods of governing.
-He ordered those who were suspected of abusing their positions or who proved to be corrupt to be removed or executed.
-Those who failed at their tasks were punished severely, and unsuccessful military commanders often paid the supreme price.
-When Grand Admiral Topal Mehmed Pasha failed to break the Venetian blockade of the Dardanelles on 17 July 1657, Köprülü executed him and his principal officers on the spot.
-When rivals complained to Mehmed IV about the Grand Vizier's methods, Köprülü resigned, complaining that the Sultan had violated their agreement.
-Mehmed immediately asked Köprülü to return as Grand Vizier, because his methods showed such success at restoring Ottoman power.
+The Sultan gave the Grand Vizier the absolute authority over the life and property of the Ottoman government and people and assured him that anyone who opposed him for any purpose could be executed for disobeying the order.

 War with Venice

-Since the resurgence of the Republic of Venice was the immediate crisis that had prompted Köprülü's appointment as grand vizier, it was important that he demonstrate his effectiveness as a leader against the Venetians.
 He started on a military expeditions against the Venetian blockade of Dardanelles Straits.
 The Ottoman navy had a victory against Venice in the Battle of the Dardanelles on 19 July 1657.
 This allowed Ottomans to regain some of the Aegean islands, including Bozcaada and Limni (15 November) and to open the sea-supply routes to the Ottoman Army still conducting the sieges of Crete.